hectorfhurtado/nodejs-challenge/README.md

 ## SETUP

 1. Import all Mongo collections from **mongo** directory.
 There are three collections: 'Indexes, Productos and Fabricas'.
+2. `pnpm install` all the dependencies
-2. Create a new .env file using the example provided
+3. Create a new .env file using the example provided
-3. Start the server with `pnpm start`
+4. Start the server with `pnpm start`

 **Notes**
 - If there are any changes in the typescript file, bundle it using `pnpm bundle`.